coreyd303/Navigable-SwiftUI/README.md

 ## Documentation

-Navigables's detailed documentation in Sources/Navigable/Navigable.docc as a Documentation Catalog.
-You can easily browse it quick.github.io/Navigable.
+Navigable's detailed documentation in Sources/Navigable/Navigable.docc as a Documentation Catalog.
+You can easily browse it at https://coreyd303.github.io/Navigable-SwiftUI.

 ---